Nutelladroid/RewardTester/README.md

 ## How to use
 ### Add the script to RLBot

 Add the cfg file to RLbot.
-Remeber to toggle Reward Tester in the script section once added.
+Remember to toggle Reward Tester in the script section once added.

 ### Add Reward